 I remember a while ago that I saw one of Da Vinci’s quotes, “My work has offended God and mankind because it hasn’t reached the standard it should have”.
 If that is how he felt about his work, how does the rest of us face ours?

-2. Give your work a purpose
+2. Give your work a guiding light

 And if we fail, it is not because our techniques aren’t perfect, it is because we disconnect with our purpose.
 On the contrary, if you deliver your purpose, it doesn’t really matter if your work is 100% polished, you’ve got the energy right and it will touch the people as it is meant to.